MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                         <ul id="it-devices" class="cardsC">
                             <li class="fullSpan">
                                 <div class="container intro">
-                                    <p>A Microsoft 365-powered device is a PC with Windows 10 Enterprise and Office 365 ProPlus, managed with Enterprise Mobility + Security (EMS).
+                                    <p>A Microsoft 365 powered device is a PC with Windows 10 Enterprise and Office 365 ProPlus, managed with Enterprise Mobility + Security (EMS).
 It is a fully configured device for users, ready for business, and with built-in security.</p>
-                                    <p>See these resources to make the most out of your Microsoft 365-powered devices.</p>
+                                    <p>See these resources to make the most out of your Microsoft 365 powered devices.</p>
                                 </div>
                             </li>
                             <li>